-- The Market SCR is valued on a "simplified" look-through basis for funds, which represent 14% of the total investments, not counting cash in the bank. - The Equities SCR is calculated based on the standard formula.
-As at 31 December 2022, the amount of the SCR Shares thus amounts to €6.2 million, up +€1.7 million, mainly due to the inclusion in the calculation of the NAMECO (NO. 1384) LIMITED loan to the SIAB treated as a strategic stake.
+- The Market SCR is valued on a "simplified" look-through basis for funds, which represent 14% of the total investments, not counting cash in the bank.. - " The Equity SCR is calculated based on the standard formula.
+As of 31 December 2022, the amount of the Equity SCR thus amounts to €4.2 million, down by €0.3 million, mainly due to the sharp drop in the dampener that reduces the shock applied, compensated for by a shocked base, particularly on the funds, increasing over the year.